robinlu0705/gaia-ui/README.md

 1. `npm install` - install all node_modules needed

 ## Gaia Styleguide
-1. `npm run build-styleguide` - build component styleguide into `/styleguide`
+1. `npm run styleguide-build` - build component styleguide into `/styleguide`
-2. visit `/styleguide` to see the styleguide page
+2. `npm run styleguide-watch` - start a dev-server at port 3000

 ## Unit tests
 1. unit tests using Karma(along with Mocha or Jasmine) are in `/components/**/__karma-tests__`.
 Switch framework by changing `frameworkName` variable in `karma.conf.js`